-The below-listed organizations continue to OPPOSE AB 1917 (Gordon), which will increase health care premiums for individuals and employers by capping what health care enrollees can be charged for prescription drugs each month through co-pays, deductibles and other forms of cost sharing.
-While we are sympathetic with the author's goal to allow low-income enrollees with costly medications to spread their health care expenses out over a longer period of time, AB 1917 accomplishes this in a way that interferes with how plans calculate actuarial values as required by the ACA, and will simply result in plans increasing cost-sharing in other areas to maintain the plan's actuarial value.
-The measure will also increase usage of the most costly specialty medications, which already account for 25 percent of all spending for prescription drugs, driving up premium costs.
+The below-listed organizations continue to OPPOSE AB 1917 (Gordon), as amended on May 23, 2014, which will increase health care premiums for individuals and employers by capping what health care enrollees can be charged for prescription drugs each month through co-pays, deductibles and other forms of cost sharing.
+While we are sympathetic with the author's goal to allow low-income enrollees with costly medications to spread their health care expenses out over a longer period of time, AB 1917 accomplishes this in a way that interferes with how plans must calculate actuarial values under the ACA, and will require plans to increase cost-sharing in other areas to maintain each plan's actuarial value.
+The measure will also increase usage of the most costly specialty medications, which already account for 25 percent of all spending for prescription drugs, thereby dramatically driving up premium costs over time.

 Last year, AB 639 by Senator Hernandez established a cap on what any individual or family can be asked to pay towards co-payments, deductibles, and other forms of cost sharing in a single year.
 For individuals, the out-of-pocket maximum was set at \$6,350 and for families it was set at \$12,700, with both subject to annual adjustment as health care costs rise.
-AB 1917 would build on SB 639 and further prohibit health care service plans and insurers from charging more than 1/24 of that annual out-of-pocket maximum (\$265) as a co-payment for most covered prescription medications in a given month.
-Recent amendments attempt to accommodate the extreme case posed by several new hepatitis C drugs including Sovaldi, which requires at least a 3 month course of treatment costing \$84,000.
+AB 1917 would build on SB 639 and further prohibit health care service plans and insurers from charging more than 1/12 of that annual out-of-pocket maximum (\$530) as a co-payment for most covered prescription medications in a given month.
+Recent amendments attempt to accommodate the extreme case posed by several new hepatitis C drugs including Sovaldi, which require a 3-month course of treatment or more costing \$84,000.
 The bill allows co-pays for drugs with a time-limited course of treatment of 3 months or less to be set at 1⁄2 the annual out of pocket cap, but the amendments do not take into account that some patients actually require up to 6 months of treatment with Sovaldi and similar medications.